html-graph/html-graph.github.io/content/transformable-viewport.md

 }
 {{< /code >}}

-All the options are complementary.
+All options are complementary.

-3. To provide your custom preprocessor
+3. **Custom Preprocessor**: Allows you to define a custom transformation preprocessor.

 {{< code lang="javascript" >}}
 transformPreprocessor: (params) => {